Do you take brunch reservations?

 Third, tipping has roots in racist, post-Civil War labor laws that allowed white Americans the right to pay Black Americans less than the federal minimum wage.
 In working on this project we’ve learned that many people of color in the U.S. are still regularly being paid less than the minimum wage, which is completely illegal but which the labor department does not have the resources to investigate.
 This issue disproportionately harms black and brown women.

-And lastly, while our customers are super terrific, of course, not all tippers treat servers with the respect they deserve, especially when it comes to men tipping women.
+And lastly, while most of our customers are super terrific, of course, not all tippers treat servers with the respect they deserve, especially when it comes to men tipping women.
 There’s just too much judgement based on criteria other than the work.
 Looks, smiles, little extras.
 It’s simply not a safe space if your wage depends on anything but how well you do your job.

 Are you against tips then?

 No, we are opposed to the sub-minimum wage and the reliance on tips as compensation in our industry, and the impact this system has then on the lives of workers.
 Frankly, sometimes tips can be very nice to get.
 We have decided to keep the tip line on all our checks in the event that a guest really loves their experience and wants to show the service team some love.
 Any tip left here goes directly to the servers and their support staff.

 Because the IRS and state taxing authorities does not consider a service fee to be an optional gratuity, the 20% fee is considered business income, unlike a tip.
 We pay 10.75 percent state tax on all income, including the service fee.
 Until the IRS changes its understanding of such service fees it will continue to be taxed according to the state tax rate, same as any food or beverage.